Anthroposphere

-The anthroposphere refers to that part of the Earth system that is made or modified by humans for use in human activities and human habitats.
-The term has been suggested for inclusion as one of the Earth's spheres, while others use the related term technosphere.
-The term "anthroposphere" was first coined by Austrian geologist Eduard Suess in 1862.
+The anthroposphere refers to that part of the Earth system that is inhabited and influenced by humans.
+The term has been included as one of the Earth's spheres, building on a concept coined by Austrian geologist Eduard Suess.

-The anthroposphere can be viewed as a human-generated equivalent to the biosphere.
-While the biosphere is the total biomass of the Earth and its interaction with its systems, the anthroposphere is the total mass of human-generated systems and materials, including the human population, and its interaction with the Earth's systems.
-A recent study estimated the mass of anthropogenic creations as 1.1 trillion tons in 2020, equivalent to the mass of all living organisms that comprise the biosphere.
-However, while the biosphere is able to efficiently produce and recycle materials through processes like photosynthesis and decomposition, the anthroposphere is highly inefficient at sustaining itself.
-As human technology becomes more evolved, such as that required to launch objects into orbit or to cause deforestation, the impact of human activities on the environment potentially increases.
+While the biosphere is the total biomass of the Earth and its interaction with its systems, the anthroposphere includes the total mass of human-generated systems and materials, including the human population, crops and livestock, and its interaction with the Earth's systems.
+A recent study estimated the mass of nonliving anthropogenic creations as 1.1 trillion tons in 2020, equivalent to the mass of all living organisms that comprise the biosphere.
+As human technology has become more evolved, such as that required to launch objects into orbit or to cause deforestation, the impact of human activities on the environment has increased.
 The anthroposphere is the youngest of all the Earth's spheres, yet has made an enormous impact on the Earth and its systems in a very short time.

 Some consider the term anthroposphere to be synonymous with the noosphere, though the noosphere is often used to refer specifically to the sphere of rational human thought, or ‘the terrestrial sphere of thinking substance’.
-The anthroposphere is also closely related to the concept of the "technosphere" developed by geologist Peter Haff, historian of science Jürgen Renn, and others.
-The technosphere refers to all of the technological objects and systems manufactured and created by humans, as contrasted for instance to the biosphere.
-The technosphere is also distinct from the anthroposphere in these sense that the anthroposphere encompasses not only technologies but cultural, social, economic, and political systems, as well as human behaviors and practices.
+The anthroposphere is also closely related to the concept of the technosphere developed by geologist Peter Haff, historian of science Jürgen Renn, and others, which refers to all of the technological objects and systems manufactured and created by humans.
+The technosphere is distinct from the anthroposphere in these sense that the anthroposphere encompasses not only technologies but cultural, social, economic, and political systems, as well as human behaviors and practices.